paradous/chatbot/README.md

 # Resa Chatbot

 A cross-platform chatbot based on MS Bot Framework and a fine-tuned BERT model, to demonstrate how to easily create complex dialogs and deploy it on Azure.

-Test is on [chatbot.joffreybvn.be](https://chatbot.joffreybvn.be) !
+Test is on [chatbot.joffreybvn.be](https://chatbot.joffreybvn.be), tell him that you want to book a hotel room!

 ### Project timeline